leesper/holmes/README.md

 func main() {
-  // log files put in ./log, create new one every hour, also print to stdout defer holmes.Start(LogFilePath("./log"), EveryHour, AlsoStdout).Stop() holmes.Info("%s", "If by life you were deceived,") holmes.Warn("%s", "Don't be dismal, don't be wild!") holmes.Error("%s", "In the day of grief, be mild.") holmes.Info("%s", "Merry days will come, believe.")
+  // log files put in ./log, create new one every hour, also print to stdout defer holmes.Start(LogFilePath("./log"), EveryHour, AlsoStdout).Stop() holmes.Infof("%s", "If by life you were deceived,") holmes.Warnf("%s", "Don't be dismal, don't be wild!") holmes.Errorf("%s", "In the day of grief, be mild.") holmes.Infof("%s", "Merry days will come, believe.")
   ...
 }
 ```